-Located in Old Poway Village Commercial Center, across the street from Rail Depot at Old Poway Park.
-We hope to open in the Fall of 2014.
+Located in Old Poway Village Commercial Center, across the street from the Rail Depot at Old Poway Park.
+We hope to open the entire museum in January of 2015.
 Check our site often.
 We hope to open our Museum Gift and Toy shop soon.

 For more information, call Elisa Ballard at 858-486-1446 or 619-992-9368

 The San Diego Toy and Doll Museum is

 Coming Soon....Gift Shop and LEGO exhibit are now open!

 Our actual signs and window graphics are up!
 The Gift Shop and Toy Store are open!
 The LEGO exhibit is open!

 The rest of the museum is expected to open in early 2015!

 The San Diego Toy and Doll Museum celebrated its first Christmas in the Park here at the Old Poway Park!

 We had about 300 visitors come by and enjoy the cookies and apple cider that were served.
 A sneak peak of the Museum

 was available to all who came by.
 We received endless praise for our many exhibits.